louisfacun/teaching/cspc105/2022/modules/3/lesson3.md

 $$ yx = facunlouis $$

-If we concatenate an empty string some string, then that string won't change.
+If we concatenate an empty string to some string, then that string won't change.
 For example:

 $$ x\lambda = x$$